waimea-snoble/200DTD-Assesment/docs/Design.md

 Clients should be able to sign up for a task and see what tasks they have signed up for.

-The couches should be able to add delete, and modify tasks.
+The coaches should be able to add delete, and modify tasks.

 -------------------------------------------------